dcomp-leris/XR-AR-NTC/README.md

                                   cg_data = pd.read_csv(r'CG.csv')
                                   others_data = pd.read_csv(r'others.csv')
 ### 5-3- Test the model with other datasets
-In Cell numbr 5 only set the test dataset you can test the DT model
+In Cell number 5 only set the test dataset you can test the DT model

                               # Load the test dataset (Mentioned in Table (IV) of the Paper)
                                   AR_Test = pd.read_csv(r'AR-Test.csv')